linux-fertxo/docker/README.md

 ### What can I learn here?

 All services are fully functional, but I am aware that there are different (infinite) ways to approach each one.
-Although all of them could be improved, I have tried to make each one have at least one new technique that we can apply in other contexts.
+Although all of them could be improved, I tried that each one have at least one new technique that we can apply in other contexts.

 * In Socket Proxy we will see the **general structure of a docker-compose**:
   * Services, networks, volumes and environment variables.